xytxxx/cs246-notes/design patterns.md

 }
 ```
 This will be an infinite include, does not compile.
 To solve this, we need to minimize dependency between files:
-* include .h files as much as possible
+* include .h files as little as possible
 * include .h files in .cc files whenever possible

 # MVC(Model-View-Controller)